Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-The areas of rental property that are affected by the Healthy Homes Standard in Pakowhai include each:
+Areas of rental properties that are impacted to the Healthy Homes Standards in Pakowhai include each:

 • Dining Rooms